 An implementation committee was formed within the development department that has started to plan the software buildout and implementation with Accela staff.
-Staff is currently working through the analysis phase which involves creating workflows, modifying existing Accela module applications, and identifying changes that need to be made to the standard Accela template.
+Staff continued to work through the analysis phase which involves creating workflows, modifying existing Accela module applications, and identifying changes that need to be made to the standard Accela template.